 - Post Graduate Diploma in Labour Law - PGDL (UZ)

 Soon after independence, Mudenda was appointed to be a district administrator in the Matebeleland North Province.
 He rose through the ranks and it is reported that it was because of his influential political connections as well as his relationship with Mugabe.
 Mudenda became a provincial administrator and subsequently a governor.
 In 1984, he became the resident minister for Matabeleland North when the post was created.
-Mudenda is believed to have been Mugabe's eyes and ears as well as being his spokesman during the period of the Gukurahundi massacres of which he tried to exonerate himself from this heinous crime.
-He was quoted as indicating that, he asked the then senior politicians and Zanu- PF officials, among them the late Vice President Joseph Msika to help him to stop the massacres but they refused after witnessing the Gukurahundi atrocities.
+Mudenda is believed to have been Mugabe's eyes and ears as well as being his spokesman during the period of the Gukurahundi massacres of which he tried to exonerate himself from.
+He was quoted as indicating that he asked the then senior politicians and Zanu- PF officials, among them the late Vice President Joseph Msika to help him to stop the massacres but they refused after witnessing the Gukurahundi atrocities.

 as far as Mudenda's appointment is concerned, we have not been consulted and in the spirit of the GPA, we will oppose the appointment until it comes to the Standing Rules and Orders Committee